Mcghee-Jake/cst438_hangman/README.md

 a sample ruby on rails program written by

-David Wisneski at California State University Monterey Bay dwisneski@csumb.edu
+David Wisneski at California State University at Monterey Bay dwisneski@csumb.edu

 for the course CST438 Software Engineering